 I have held a wide range of senior management positions in both the NHS and Local Authorities and after retiring from full time work, acted as an independent consultant for a number of years, supporting health and social care organisations in their strategic development.

 In what spare time I have, I sit on a variety of committees but love to relax playing classical and folk guitar (fairly badly), cooking (moderately well), eating (better), playing bridge (too seriously) and climbing mountains (slowly).

 I am passionate about the work we are doing at Mind and feel very fortunate to be associated with such a fantastic bunch of managers, staff and volunteers.

 I am David Hutton, Treasurer of the Tameside Oldham and Glossop Mind.
-I have been a committee member for around 18 months and was pleased to be asked to join the organisation at a time that it was celebrating success and planning further expansion.
+I have been a committee member since 2009 and was pleased to be asked to join the organisation at a time that it was celebrating success and planning further expansion.

 I have been a Design Technology teacher since leaving Loughborough University in 1969, becoming a Head of Department and School Manager where I lead a team and was responsible for developing and delivering a large section of the curriculum.
 I was also the School’s Examinations Officer.
 I have been involved in teacher training initiatives, student mentoring programmes, all aspects of staff development and recruitment, school – workplace liaison placements for both staff and students and advising architects and school managers during large scale school building renovation and redesign projects.
 Since the local management of schools, I have also been involved in all aspects of managing and monitoring school budgets.